boyugou/boyugou.github.io/index.md

 - **Reasoning**: Reasoning abilities that require specific knowledge, especially without relying on large-scale data for supervised fine-tuning (SFT).
 - **Efficient Reinforcement Learning**: Applying reinforcement learning efficiently to AI Agents.

-If you share any similar interest with me, feel free to drop me an email to discuss ideas and potential collaboratoin.
+If you share any similar interests, feel free to email me to discuss ideas and potential collaboration.